tradingview/charting-library-tutorial/documentation/streaming-implementation.md

 });
 ```

-Before running the project, open your [datafeed.js][datafeed-file-url] file and adjust your `GetBars` method to save the last bar data for the current symbol.
+Before running the project, open your [datafeed.js][datafeed-file-url] file and adjust your `getBars` method to save the last bar data for the current symbol.
 We wouldn't need this if we had a more accurate way to check for the new bar or if we had a bars streaming API.

 ```javascript
 //...